Sylius/Sylius/docs/api/promotion_coupons.rst

 | paginate      | query          | *(optional)* Number of items to display per page, by default = 10 |
 +---------------+----------------+-------------------------------------------------------------------+

-To see the first page of all promotion coupons assigned to promotion with ``code = autumnal_promo`` use the below method:
+To see the first page of all promotion coupons assigned to the promotion with ``code = autumnal_promo`` use the below method:

 Example
 ^^^^^^^